Learn about some of the built-in standardization capabilities of the Sparta Scan Kit developed to ensure reliable results.

-The Sparta assessments include a standardized testing protocol, as well as unique patented settings within the software to ensure only good (reliable) data is captured during the assessments.
-These settings allow for the testing process to be extremely simple and intuitive so the Sparta system doesn't require any specific staff to utilize or operate.
+The Sparta Scans include a standardized testing protocol, as well as unique patented settings within the software to ensure only good (reliable) data is captured during the assessments.
+These settings allow for the testing process to be extremely simple and intuitive so the Sparta Scan Kit doesn't require any specific staff to utilize or operate.

 Here are a few of the key standardizations settings: